WormBase/names/README.md

 4. Go to the [wormbase-names-service google console credentials page](https://console.cloud.google.com/apis/credentials?project=wormbase-names-service).

-5. Under OAuth 2.0 Client IDs, click on "WormBase Names Service (Web)" From the right-hand side of the page, copy the "Client ID" and the "Client Secret" in the appropriate strings in `resources/secrets/wb-ns-google-web.edn`
+5. Under OAuth 2.0 Client IDs, click on "WormBase Names Service (Web - Dev)" From the right-hand side of the page, copy the "Client ID" and the "Client Secret" in the appropriate strings in `resources/secrets/wb-ns-google-web.edn`.
+The AWS deployments (both stage and production) use the `WormBase Names Service (Web - Prod)` application details.

-6. Repeat the previous step with "WormBase Names Service (Programmatic Access)" and copy-paste the appropriate strings in `resources/secrets/wb-ns-google-console.edn`

 ### REST API
 To be able to run the REST API locally, define the (local) datomic DB URI as the env variable `WB_DB_URI`,